julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Look at the overall process before going into details.

 Make use of:
-- speed tests, time to execute a certain operations
+- speed tests, time to execute certain operations
 - load tests, responses to different levels of activity
 - scalability tests, resource usage as activity grows
 - stress tests, stability as we get closer to the edge